belmeetmule/react-capstone/README.md

-# React Capstone: Football Leagues
+# React Capstone: Femaous-Leagues

-> Football Leagues which is built using React, Redux, SpaceX APIs, and react bootstrap allows you to:
+> Femaous-Leagues which is built using React, Redux, SpaceX APIs, and react bootstrap allows you to:

 > * See football leagues.
 > * Search football leagues.